9POINTEIGHT/MPI/README.md

 [1] 0.4090909
 ```

+* `DimentionalContribution`
+  * `indnames` The poverty indicators
-* `DimentionalContribution` Dimensional contributions denotes the magnitude of each indicator impacts on MPI.
+  * `diCont` Dimensional contributions denotes the magnitude of each indicator impacts on MPI.
+  * `UncensoredHCount` Uncensored head count of indicator denotes the population that are deprived in that indicator.
+  * `UncensoredHRatio` Uncensored head count ratio of indicator denotes the proportion of the population deprived in that indicator.
+  * `CensoredHCount` Censored head count of indicator denotes the population that are multidimensionally poor and deprived in that indicator at the same time.
+  * `CensoredHCount` Censored head count ratio of indicator denotes the proportion that is multidimensionally poor and deprived in that indicator at the same time.

 <img src="https://github.com/9POINTEIGHT/MPI/blob/master/man/FIG/DimentionalContribution.JPG?raw=true" width="250">